jhipster/generator-jhipster/README.md

 grunt server
 ```
 This should open up your Web browser, with live reload enabled, on [http://localhost:9000](http://localhost:9000)

+**If you want to go further, and use hot reloading both on the client and the server side, please [https://github.com/jdubois/generator-jhipster/wiki/Hot-reloading](go to this Wiki page).**

 Technology stack on the server side